mongchuantp/isomerpages-isomergovsg/_get-started/02-why-isomer.md

 We understand that all internet facing systems has to comply to clauses stated in the Instruction Manual 8 (IM8).

 We've designed Isomer to be compliant to applicable clauses on IM8 and follow the recommended guidelines by the [Singapore Government Design System](https://designsystem.gov.sg).
+Since all sites on Isomer is sharing the same infrastructure and pulling from a central template, there is no need for multiple VAPTs or security reviews yielding the same result.

-Since all sites on Isomer is sharing the same infrastructure and pulling from a central template, is no need for multiple VAPTs or security reviews.
-If you have specific queries regarding compliance, please contact any of the isomer team members and we'll help you address them directly.
+If you have specific queries regarding im8 compliance, please contact any of the isomer team members and we'll help you address them.